 Wheeler was the childhood homeopath of historian A. J. P. Taylor.

 Charles Edwin Wheeler came from an extended Bristolian homeopathic family.
 His father, the surgeon Henry Wheeler (1834 – 1909), became the first homeopathic physician in Adelaide, South Australia.
-His uncle, Edwin Wheeler (1831 – 1909) was a naturalist and homeopathic chemist in Bristol, and his cousin, William H. Wheeler (1854 – 1887), was an homeopathic physician who practiced in Reigate, Surrey.
+His uncle, Edwin Wheeler (1831 – 1909), was a naturalist and homeopathic chemist in Bristol, and his cousin, William H. Wheeler (1854 – 1887), was an homeopathic physician who practiced in Reigate, Surrey.

-Wheeler was the homeopath of historian A. J. P. Taylor.
-As a child Taylor was taken by his mother, Constance Taylor, to see a homeopath.
+Charles Wheeler was the homeopath of historian A. J. P. Taylor.
+As a child, Taylor was taken by his mother, Constance Taylor, to see a homeopath.
 She was worried about her frail son after losing her first born daughter Mirian to tubercular meningitis.
 Constance Taylor’s close friend Mary Ann (Mab) (Polly) Blackwell recommended Charles Edwin Wheeler, who successfully treated him.
 The two women believed Wheeler’s treatment allowed Alan to live the life of a normal child.

 In June, 1895, Wheeler married the actress and lecturer Ethel Mary Drew Arundel (1868 – 1950).
 They lived at The Thatched Cottage, Farleigh Common, Warlingham, Surrey.

-He took a very active part in the affairs of the British Homeopathic Society, was four times elected President, a position he held at the time of his death, was president of Congress the year it was held at Glasgow and President of the International League in 1926.
+four times elected President, a position he held at the time of his death, was president of Congress the year it was held at Glasgow and President of the International League in 1926.
 He was rarely absent from the meetings of the Society, read many papers before it, and invariably took part in the discussions.

-Wheeler was an Associate Permanent Secretary and then President of the Liga Medicorum Homeopathica Internationalis.
+Wheeler was an Associate Permanent Secretary, and then President, of the Liga Medicorum Homeopathica Internationalis.

-Wheeler was a noted linguist and public speaker.
+Charles Wheeler was a noted linguist and public speaker.
 This, married to his mastery of the materia medica, led to his appointment as the Honyman-Gillespie lecturer in materia medica and therapeutics at the London Homeopathic Hospital, a role he continued for more than thirty years.

 Wheeler was an “acquaintance of Edward Bach, a friendship which began in the early twenties.”
 Later Wheeler says, “we had rooms in the same house and saw a great deal of one another.”
 Wheeler found Bach to be “free from any taint of self-seeking…single minded in altruism…[and] courageous in asserting what he felt to be the truth.”